PDBeurope/mmcif-gen/README.md

 # mmcif-gen

-A versatile command-line tool for generating mmCIF files from various facility data sources.
-This tool supports both generic mmCIF file generation and specialized investigation file creation for facilities like PDBe, MAX IV, XChem, and ESRF.
+A versatile command-line tool for generating any mmCIF files from various data sources.
+This tool can be to create:

-## Features

-- Generate mmCIF files from various data sources (SQLite, JSON, CSV, etc.)
-- Create standardized investigation files for facility data
-- Support for multiple facilities (PDBe, MAX IV, ESRF, XChem)
-- Configurable transformations via JSON definitions
-- Auto-fetching of facility-specific configurations
-- Modular design for easy extension to new data sources
-- Data enrichment capabilities
+1. Metadata mmcif files (To capture experimental metadata from different facilities)
+2. Investigation mmcif files (like: https://ftp.ebi.ac.uk/pub/databases/msd/fragment_screening/investigations/)

+The tool has transformational mapping to convert data as it is stored at various facilities to corresponding catgories and items in mmcif format.

 ## Installation